Identity

 Other little clues in my life remind me of this meaning, like :

-- A sense of calling to harvest disciples from the nations (Apostolic bent)
+• A sense of calling to the nations

-- A sense of calling to be a bridge between different cultures, denominations, time periods, and industries, to increase the inheritance of Jesus Christ through his spiritual descendants
+• A sense of calling to be a bridge between different cultures, denominations, times, and sectors

 Given that my first name means “harvest field”, it’s not surprising that some of my first encounters with God were outside in my elementary school’s grass fields at recess.

-Three episodes of seeking and finding summarize the connections between my early calling experiences and present ministry.
+Three episodes of seeking and finding summarize the connections between some early experiences of God and my present ministry trajectory.

-As kids, my sister and I spent a good amount of time outdoors.
+During childhood, my sister and I spent a good amount of time outdoors.
 We’d roll over rocks looking for rollie pollies (pill bugs), race home to be the first to pick just-ripe raspberries and dissect my parents’ flowers.
-Amongst the gravel at my father’s house, I used to go looking for limestone chalk rocks, finding ones that were chalky enough to draw white lines against the cement.
+Amongst the gravel at my father’s house, I’d collect limestone chalk rocks, drawing white lines against the cement.

 “He changes the times and seasons; He removes kings and establishes them.
 He gives wisdom to the wise and knowledge to the discerning.
 22He reveals the deep and hidden things; He knows what lies in darkness, and light dwells with Him.”